Rgonzales4/eRestaurant/readme.md

 4. Before starting the application, make sure all the packages have been installed.
     - Go through the ```package.json``` file to view the packages neede for the website to function

+5. When running the website, make sure MongoDB is running

+That should be all the set-up steps required to run the web application, if there are any problems when setting up please contact: ```lebistrotdandre08@gmail.com```